nikirg/lazyfast/DOCS.md

 This example hide `span` by default and show after button click.
 And add `is-loading` class to the button.

 ### `ReloadRequest`
-Previously, we described ways to hadnle the reload via the property trigger, but this approach requires us to wait for the entire current tag structure to render.
+Previously, we described ways to handle the reload via the property trigger, but this approach requires us to wait for the entire current tag structure to render.
 However, we may have a scenario in which we must completely rebuild the component based on incoming data from the user.
 LazyFast has a `ReloadRequest` object for this.
 ```python
 @router.component()
 class MyComponent(Component):